How is your website impacting the planet?

 Search Engine Optimization (SEO)

-Believe it or not, the goal of SEO is naturally aligned with reducing energy consumption.
+Believe it or not, the goal of SEO is naturally aligned with reducing energy consumption and sustainable web design.
 Optimizing your site helps the user find your information more quickly and results in them spending less time searching for the information.
 The less time a user spends searching Google, the smaller their carbon footprint!

 Like SEO, the copy (or page text) on your website affects the efficiency of the user’s experience.
 Your website’s information should be presented in a clear, concise, and logical format.
 This allows users to efficiently view your content and not waste their time trudging through a block of text that doesn’t offer any value to their experience or provide an answer to their initial query.